 With indistinguishable endoscopic or histologic features, monogenic inflammatory bowel disease (IBD) and polygenic IBD can be difficult to differentiate and accurately diagnosis via traditional methods.1 Despite having a similar presentation to polygenic IBD, however, monogenic IBD doesn’t typically respond to approved IBD therapies.
 This results in numerous children undergoing unnecessary invasive procedures and potentially harmful treatments.

-Mayo Clinic Laboratories’ test results are interpreted by a team of experienced laboratory directors and genetic counselors familiar with the latest literature who will classify variants detected using American College of Medical Genetics and Genomics/Association for Molecular Pathology guidelines.
+Our genetic IBD panel evaluates for variants in 51 genes with established associations to inherited illnesses that resemble IBD but do not respond to standard treatments.
+A team of experienced laboratory directors and genetic counselors familiar with the latest literature interpret test results and classify detected variants using American College of Medical Genetics and Genomics/Association for Molecular Pathology guidelines.

 Fill out the form below and one of our specialists will be in touch.